ColasDroin/collider-dashboard/README.md

 ```

 - `--collider-path`, or `-c`, sets the path to the collider configuration file.
 Default value to the path of a dummy collider used for testing.
-- `--filling-path`, or `-f`, sets the path to the filling scheme, instead of using the one in the collider configuration file.
+- `--filling-path`, or `-f`, sets the path to the filling scheme, instead of using the one in the collider configuration file (which _must be_ absolute).
 Optional.
 - `--port`, or `-p`, sets the port on which the dashboard will be deployed.
 Default value to `8080``.
 - `--force-reload`, or `-r`,  sets a boolean indicating whether the collider dashboard data should be reloaded if already existing.
 Optional.
 - `--ignore-footprint`, or `-i`, sets a boolean indicating whether the footprint should be ignored to gain computation time.
 Optional.